SophieSnoww/Zenith/School/Grade 12 S2/A Days/2A Creative Writing/Novel.md

 Ol'koa glanced skeptically back at the plants.
 "Just because we didn't notice them doesn't mean they weren't there."

 "No, I swear, they-" Aer'tera suddenly gasped, and got up to kneel next to Teir'in.
-Ol'koa saw what she gasped at as she reached a talon forward and gently held a flower that appeared to be growing right in front of them.
+Ol'koa saw what they gasped at as they reached a talon forward and gently held a flower that appeared to be growing right in front of them.
 Neither of them had ever seen something grow that quickly, and after a few seconds, the flower was in full bloom.

 "What..."
 Ol'koa didn't know what to think.
+They gently pick Teir'in up, moving them a few feet to the side.
+The plants just continued to bloom wherever Teir'in was, though Ol'koa shivered when they put Tier'in down.
+"It felt like... a large amount of energy.
+Holding them, I mean.
+Like they gave off energy."

+They couldn't do much other than look in awe as Teir'in lay there, plants growing around them.
+Ol'koa gave Aer'tera a concerned look, but Aer'tera only shrugged in response.